 Mobile apps from large retailers like Kohl’s, Macy’s, Sears, Costco and Walmart have expanded with other features that make the shopping experience more enjoyable.
 JCPenny’s mobile shopping app has bar code scanning, coupon management and special offers for app users, and recently added SNAP2SHOP, encouraging users to take a photo of an item anywhere and view similar products at JCPenny.

 Target developed an app specifically to create a new in-store experience.
 Target’s Cartwheel app helps customers get the best price by offering exclusive in-store deals, only found within the app.
 Target created a brand new shopping experience by tailoring Cartwheel to help customers find manufacturer coupons and save money as they shop.
 By offering exclusive deals, in-store navigation and barcode scanning, shoppers are now spending 30% more at Target.
+You can hire NetSuite WMS to help you layout your inventory through a convenient barcoding system just like a Target.

 If you want to see the vast impact of the migration to mobile apps, take a look at what happened during the 2015 holiday season.